AlexCharlton/site-generator/README.md

 - `:cl-environment`: Common Lisp code that is evaluated before the content file is generated into a page.
 - `:commands`: Line separated command-line commands that are executed when *site-generator* is passed the `--run-commands` flag.
 Newlines can be backslash escaped.
 May only be defined in the top-level config file.
-- `:date`: A list of `unit=values` which are then used to modify the default date of the content file.
+- `:date`: A list of `unit=value` pairs which are used to modify the default date of the content file.
 Supported units are `second`, `minute`, `hour`, `day`, `month`, and `year`.
 May only be defined in a content file.
 - `:default`: Accepts lines with a syntax similar to the definition of content variables.
 Used to set the default Pandoc arguments for specific content variables.
 This variable is special in the way it is inherited between config files -- the default values are merged together rather than overwritten.
-The default value of `default` is `:content markup=markdown`, which makes markdown the default `markup` value for all `content` values.
+The default value of `default` is `:content markup=markdown`, which makes `markdown` the default `markup` value for all `content` values.
 - `:default-language`: A language code that is set to be the default language for the site.
 Defaults to `en`.
 May only be defined in the top-level config file.
 - `:depends`: The list of paths and files, relative to the content directory, that the files for which this variable applies depend upon for generation.
 Every time a file that is depended upon is modified, the file that depends on it will be regenerated.
-- `:directory-slug`: The string that will be used to represent the URL of the directory in which the config file where `directory-slug` was defined, resides.
+- `:directory-slug`: The string that will be used to represent the URL of the directory of the config file where `directory-slug` was defined.
 May only be defined in a config file.
 - `:extension`: The file extension that will be used for the affected pages, when they are generated.
 - `:highlight`: `true` or `false` -- whether or not Pandoc will highlight code blocks that have a language specified.
 The highlighting will only be visible with an appropriate CSS file.
 See the [example code highlighting CSS file](https://github.com/AlexCharlton/site-generator/tree/master/examples/code-highlight.css).
 Defaults to `true`.
 - `:languages`: A space or comma separated list of language codes.
 A site for every language code listed will be generated.
 Defaults to `en`.
 May only be defined in the top-level config file.
 - `:markup`: The name that represents the type of markup that the affected content should be interpreted as.
 Any value that [Pandoc understands](http://johnmacfarlane.net/pandoc/README.html) is permissible.
 For `markdown`, extensions can be added and removed with + and - (see the Pandoc README).
 Defaults to `none`.
-- `:math`: `true` or `false` -- use MathJax to render math.
-Implicitly false.
 - `number-sections`: `true` or `false` -- number section headings.
-Implicitly false.
+Defaults to `false`.
 - `:output-format`: The name that represents the desired output format of the affected, marked up content.
 May be any output format that Pandoc understands, but only some will be useful.
 Defaults to `html5`.
-- `:pages-as-directories`: `true` or `false` -- whether or not to output a page to an `index.html` file in the directory that represents the page's name, thus creating "pretty" URLS.
+- `:pages-as-directories`: `true` or `false` -- whether or not to output a page to an `index.html` file in the directory that represents the page's name, thus creating "pretty" URLs.
 Defaults to `true`.
 May only be defined in the top-level config file.
 - `:server`: The string understood by Rsync that represents the `username@server-address:directory` to which the site will be uploaded when *site-generator* is passed the `--publish` flag.
 - `:slug`: The string that will be used to represent the URL of the page of the content file in which `slug` was defined.
 May only be defined in a content file.
 - `:smart`: `true` or `false` -- whether or not Pandoc will create typographically correct output.
 Defaults to `true`.
 - `:template`: The file name (relative to the template directory) of the template that will be used for the affected files.
 - `:toc`: `true` or `false` -- whether or not to generate a table of contents with the Pandoc output.
 The resulting table of contents can be accessed in the content that was processed to create the table using the special symbol `{{{toc}}}` (which is impotent when placed between `pre` tags).
 The variable `toc` will also be set to the resulting table of contents, but this variable will only be bound after the content has been processed, making this of limited use if the table of contents is to go before the content.
-Implicitly false.
+Defaults to `false`.
 - `:toc-depth`: The number of sections levels that will be included in the table of contents.
 Defaults to `3`.
-- `:use`: The space or comma separated list of Lisp Packages to `use` in the generation environment.
+- `:use`: The space or comma separated list of Lisp packages to `use` in the generation environment.
 Defaults to `cl site-generator cl-who`.

-Further, the variables `lang` and `current-file` are reserved by *site-generator* and may not be defined in any content file.
+Additionally, the variables `lang` and `current-file` are reserved by *site-generator* and may not be defined in any content file.

 ## Appendix B -- Supplied functions
-On top of the functions supplied by [Common Lisp](http://www.lispworks.com/documentation/HyperSpec/Front/) (see appendix C) and [CL-WHO](http://weitz.de/cl-who/), the following functions are available when writing template and content files:
+On top of the functions supplied by [Common Lisp](http://www.lispworks.com/documentation/HyperSpec/Front/) and [CL-WHO](http://weitz.de/cl-who/), the following functions are available when writing template and content files:

 - `(bound?
 VARIABLE)`: Return the value of `VARIABLE` if the variable is bound, and `nil` otherwise.
 - `(build-time)`: Return the RFC 3339 formatted time string of the time that this function is called.